what is wormwood used for

 Verified purchases often show an accurate overview of what to expect from your purchase and how well it worked for them.

-Keep in mind that all people are affected differently by different medications, so it is always best to consult your healthcare provider if you have questions about how safe the supplement may be for you.
+Remember that different medications affect people differently, so it is always best to consult your healthcare provider if you have questions about how safe the supplement may be for you.

 Can You Take Too Much Wormwood?

-Wormwood is a very useful and beneficial herb when used in appropriate quantities, but it is also very toxic if you consume too much.
+Wormwood is a very useful and beneficial herb when used in appropriate quantities, but it is also very toxic if consumed in excess.

 The main culprit in causing wormwood to be toxic is a compound called thujone, in larger doses it can cause hallucinations, liver damage, epileptic seizures, kidney damage, and other neurotoxic effects.